Financial abuse & controlling behaviour

 What is financial abuse?

-- Holding on to credit cards, debit cards or cheque books
+- Withholding money by controlling credit cards, debit cards or cheque books.

-- Controlling bank accounts, telephone or computer access
+- Controlling bank statements and accounts, telephone or computer access.

-- Giving gifts, but expecting things in return
+- Giving you gifts, but only because they expect things in return.

 “Using money to threaten or manipulate another person is always financial abuse,” says Fiona Dwyer, National Children and Young People Officer at Women’s Aid.
 “And if you’re a younger person you probably don’t have much money in the first place, making you more vulnerable to this kind of controlling behaviour.”